Health & Social Care BA (Hons)

-In your second year, you complete a work-based learning project, where you spend 50 hours getting work experience and then produce a reflective portfolio.
+In your second year, you complete a work-based learning project, where you spend a minimum of 50 hours getting work experience and then produce a reflective portfolio.
 This project enables you to gain vital practical skills and knowledge necessary for a career in the field of health and social care.

 The Service and Leadership Award (SALA) is offered as an extra-curricular programme involving service-based experiences, development of leadership potential and equipping you for a career in a rapidly changing world.
 It enhances your degree, it is something which is complimentary but different and which has a distinct ‘value-added’ component.
 Find out more on our Service and Leadership Award page.

 As part of your degree, you can choose to spend either a semester or a full year of study at one of our partner universities as part of our Study Abroad programme.
 Find out more on our Study Abroad page.

 The tuition fees for the 2024/25 academic year are £9,250 for full-time undergraduate courses.